theofanistzoumakas/Student-Restaurant-Application/README.md

 - 👤For Admins:

-	- 🔑Login
+	- 🔑Login.

-	- 👀See the weekly menu
+	- 👀See the weekly menu.

-	- ➕️Insert menu
+	- ➕️Insert menu (if there are days of the week when there is no menu).

-	- 🍴Add new food on the new menu
+	- 🍴Add new food on the new menu.

-	- 🔧Edit menu
+	- 🔧Edit menu.

-	- ➖️Delete menu
+	- ➖️Delete menu.

-	- 📝See/Add/delete an allergen
+	- 📝See/Add/delete an allergen.

-	- 📋See the percentage of each allergen

-	- 📣Add/Delete announcements
+	- 📣Add/Delete announcements.

 	- 📊See statistics about:

-		- Rated foods
+		- Rated foods.
-			- (The model Baysian approximation for k scale rating is used for this statistic file in project)
+			- **(The model Baysian approximation for k scale rating is used for food ratings)**

                 File in project -> RatingsService, countRatings method

 				**You can see the source “[here](https://medium.com/tech-that-works/wilson-lower-bound-score-and-bayesian-approximation-for-k-star-scale-rating-to-rate-products-c67ec6e30060)”**

-		- Vegan foods
+		- Vegan foods.

-		- Vegetarian foods
+		- Vegetarian foods.

-		- Allergens
+		- Allergens.

-	- ❌️Delete foods from the database
+	- ❌️Delete foods from the database.

 - 👤For Customers

-	- 🔐Sign up
+	- 🔐Sign up.

- 	- 🔑Log in
+ 	- 🔑Log in.

- 	- 👀See weekly menu
+ 	- 👀See weekly menu.

- 	- 🍴See if food is vegan, vegetarian or allergic personally
+ 	- 🍴See if food is vegan, vegetarian or allergic personally.

- 	- ⭐️Rate a food
+ 	- ⭐️Rate a food.

- 	- 📣See announcements
+ 	- 📣See announcements.

- 	- 📋See allergens
+ 	- 📋See allergens.

- 	- ✅️Check allergens
+ 	- ✅️Check allergens.

- 	- 📝Manage your rated saved foods
+ 	- 📝Manage your rated saved foods.

- 	- 📊See statistics about foods
+ 	- 📊See statistics about foods.

- 	- 💻📱(Feel the experience either large or small screens through responsive UI)
+ 	- 💻📱(Feel the experience either large or small screens through responsive UI).